ninadsharma/ninadsharma/README.md

 - 👋 Hi, I’m @ninadsharma
-- 👀 I’m interested in AI, Data Science, Sir Elon Musk ...
+- 👀 I’m interested in AI, Data Science, Flutter and all cool things technology can do
 - 🌱 I’m currently learning ...
 Whatever comes in my way